The Surprising Connection Between Sleep and Gut Health

 Why does this matter?

-Poor sleep habits can lead to poor gut health, and that can cause a multitude of problems in the rest of your body.
+Poor sleep habits lead to poor gut health, which can result in a multitude of problems in the rest of your body.

 Researchers Discover Link Between Sleep and Gut Health

-Next, researchers tested the gut microbiome of subjects.
+Next, they tested the gut microbiome of subjects.

-Their findings revealed that microbiome diversity—the number of bacteria present in the gut—was positively correlated with increased sleep efficiency and total sleep time.
-An imbalance in microbiome diversity was correlated with sleep disturbances.
+Their findings revealed that microbiome diversity—the number of bacteria in the gut—positively correlated with increased sleep efficiency and total sleep time.
+An imbalance in microbiome diversity was associated with sleep disturbances.

 To put it simply: study participants who had the healthiest gut microbiome were those who slept well.